 How to Dismantle a Freestanding Wardrobe In 7 Steps

-• Donating it to charity.
+• Donate usable items to charity.

-• Sell it or give it away.
+• Sell it or give it away online.

 Step 1: Assess the Wardrobe